Will Witherspoon: Regular season

+Playoffs

 After football

-After not being signed by any team in the 2013-2014 off season, Witherspoon announced his retirement and took a job as the St. Louis Rams sideline reporter for Rams Radio Network.
+After not being signed by any NFL team during the 2013-2014 off-season, Witherspoon announced his retirement from professional football.
+He then took a job as the St. Louis Rams sideline reporter for Rams Radio Network.

 Personal life

 Witherspoon owns the sustainable Shire Gate Farm near Owensville, MO.
+Witherspoon has multiple children, including 3 children with ex-wife, Rebecca, and 2 children with ex-girlfriend, Tori Darling.